 Because of high domestic labor costs, many U.S. companies manufacture their products in countries where labor costs are lower.
 This arrangement is called international contract manufacturing11 or outsourcing12.
 A U.S. company might contract with a local company in a foreign country to manufacture one of its products.
 It will, however, retain control of product design and development and put its own label on the finished product.
-Contract manufacturing is quite common in the U.S. apparel business, with most American brands being made in Asia (China and Malaysia) and Latin America (Mexico and the Dominican Republic).
+Contract manufacturing is quite common in the U.S. apparel business, with most American brands being made in a number of